Yadhukrishnank/UR3e_unity-ROS/README.md

     catkin_make
     source devel/setup.bash
+Ensure that roscore is running.
 To launch the ROS-TCP connector and moveit launch file enter the following commands

     roslaunch ur_robotiq pose_est.launch